Skip to main content

 Parking

 Unfortunately, this privilege does not apply to tourists.
-This is because a so-called TaxisNet code is required, which can be used to request a vignette from the Greek government.
+This is because a so-called TaxisNet code (in Greek) is required, which can be used to request a vignette from the Greek government.
 This is possible via the website electric-vehicles.services.gov.gr (in Greek).

 Other issues